 This course is a college-level approach to biology, building on the understanding of biology gained in Biology or Honors Biology.
 The class is designed to emphasize problem solving and inductive and deductive thinking in a laboratory setting.
 Students will do lab work in: metabolism, respiration, photosynthesis, genetics, systems, taxonomy, comparative anatomy, morphology, ecology and evolution.
 Students completing the course are expected to take the AP Biology examination in May.
 Prerequisite: Biology/Biology Honors and Chemistry/Chemistry H (may be taken concurrently).
-Eligible: 9 (by invitation), 10 (with DC permission), 11, 12 Credit: 1
+Credit: 1